SkyScenes: A Synthetic Dataset for Aerial Scene Understanding: Introduction

-We carefully curate \csim images by procedurally teleoperating the aerially situated camera through $8$ distinct map layouts across $5$ different weather and daytime conditions each over a combination of $3$ altitude and $4$ pitch variations (see Fig.~\ref{fig:teaser} for examples).
+\csim encompasses detailed semantic, instance segmentation ($28$ classes), and depth annotations across $8$ distinct map layouts across $5$ different weather and daytime conditions each over a combination of $3$ altitude and $4$ pitch variations (see Fig.~\ref{fig:teaser} for examples).
 While doing so, we keep several important desiderata in mind.
 First, we ensure that stored snapshots are not correlated, to promote diverse viewpoints within a town and facilitate model training.
 Second, we store all metadata associated with the position of actors, camera, and other scene elements to be able to reproduce the same viewpoints under different weather and daytime conditions.
-Thirdly, we ensure that the generated data is \textit{physically} realistic.
-This involves introducing variations in sensor locations, such as adding jitter to specified height and pitch values, to mimic real-world conditions.\footnote{Moreover, through rigorous validations, we ensure this process is consistent and yields error-free re-generations.
-See Sec.~\ref{sec:desiderata}} Finally, since \crl~\cite{dosovitskiy2017carla} by default does not spawn a lot of pedestrians in a scene, we propose an algorithm to ensure adequate representation of \texttt{humans} in the scene while curating images (see Sec.~\ref{sec:desiderata} and Sec.~\ref{sec:dset_algo} for a detailed discussion).
+Thirdly, we ensure that the generated data mimics real-world imperfections by introducing variations in sensor locations, such as adding jitter to specified height and pitch values.\footnote{Moreover, through rigorous validations, we ensure this process is consistent and yields error-free re-generations.
+See Sec.~\ref{sec:desiderata}.} Finally, since \crl~\cite{dosovitskiy2017carla} by default does not spawn a lot of pedestrians in a scene, we propose an algorithm to ensure adequate representation of \texttt{humans} in the scene while curating images (see Sec.~\ref{sec:desiderata} and Sec.~\ref{sec:dset_algo} for a detailed discussion).

+Our experiments across $3$ different real datasets and $3$ increasingly competitive semantic segmentation architectures consistently demonstrate that \csim outperforms its closest synthetic counterpart dataset, \syn\cite{rizzoli2023syndrone}.
+However, despite these dataset-level improvements, the syn-to-real generalization gap persists, indicating that algorithmic improvements developed for ground-view imagery fail to translate effectively to aerial imagery.
+This underscores the urgent need for specialized algorithmic development in this area.